harshitdave2/AutoDev/README.md

+⚠️ AutoDev is an experimental AI debugging system.
+Use with caution on production code.
 # AutoDev — Autonomous AI Debugging Agent

 AutoDev is an **AI-powered debugging system** that automatically detects and repairs bugs in **Python, C++, and Java** programs.